-The Omora Ethnobotanical Park is located 3 kilometers west of Puerto Williams on the north coast of Isla Navarino.
-Within the park interpretative paths explore most of the major habitat types of the region: coastal coigue forests, lenga parks, ñirre forests, peat bogs, invasive beaver wetlands and alpine heath.
-In addition, the Róbalo River runs through the park, which also provides drinking water to Puerto Williams.
-The Omora Park aspires to be a natural laboratory to study the role of humans in the environment, an outdoor classroom for students and teachers of all ages, and a public space to experience the many ways of living together based on solidarity and respect between human beings and other biological species.
+The Omora Ethnobotanical Park is located 3 kilometers west of southernmost city of Puerto Williams on the north coast of Navarino Island.
+Within the park interpretative trails explore the major habitat types of the region: coastal coigue forests, lenga parks, ñirre forests, peat bogs, invasive beaver wetlands and alpine heath.
+In addition, the Róbalo River, which also provides drinking water to Puerto Williams, runs through the park.
+The Omora Park aspires to be a natural laboratory, an outdoor classroom, and a public space to experience the many ways of living together based on solidarity and respect between human beings and other biological species.

-Image of Omora Icon as square embedded in text.
-The Omora Park, administered by the Omora Foundation and the Universidad de Magallanes, is dedicated to biocultural conservation in the extreme southern tip of South America.
-It receives its name from the Yahgan word for “hummingbird.”
-However, in Yahgan cosmology Omora was more than a bird; he was also a revered hero.
+The Omora Park, administered by the Omora Foundation and the Universidad de Magallanes, is dedicated to biocultural conservation the extreme southern tip of South America.
+The park was named as a homage to the tiny hummingbird that inhabits these sub-Antarctic forests.
+Sephanoides sephanoides, is it's Latin scientific name, Omora in the Yagan language.
+In Yahgan cosmology Omora was more than a bird; he was also a revered hero.
 In ancestral times, when humans and other animals lived in the same society, little Omora would settle disputes of the community, maintaining a dialogue between society and nature.

 The holistic meaning of Omora symbolically bridges the divide between humans and other living beings.
-The Omora Park attempts to embody this lbroader definition in its mission to "integrate biocultural conservation with social well being at the ends of the Earth."
+The Omora Park strives to embody this broader definition in its mission to "integrate biocultural conservation with social well-being at the ends of the Earth."

 Listen to the story of Omora as told by the Yahgan grandmothers Cristina and Ursula Calderon